George Jamaloodin: Criminal charges and convictions

 On 24 July 2014, Jamaloodin was arrested, according to sources of NOS in relation with the murder of Sovereign People (PS) politician Helmin Wiels on 5 May 2013.
 Shortly thereafter he started a hunger strike to protest against his detention.
 On 6 August 2014 Jamaloodin was released while remaining a suspect.
 In 2016 Jamaloodin and Elmer Wilsoe filed a lawsuit to be struck off as suspects in the case.
 The request was denied by a judge in October 2016.
+In March 2017 Jamaloodin was detained in Venezuela.
+In October 2017 the Supreme Tribunal of Justice determined that Jamaloodin could be extradited to Curaçao.

-He was convicted on 15 August 2019 for fraud during his term as a minister of Finance and "provoking" the Wiels' murder after that term.
+Jamaloodin was convicted on 15 August 2019 for fraud during his term as a minister of Finance and soliciting the Wiels' murder after that term.
+He was sentenced to 28-years imprisonment.
+The judge ruled it to be a political murder.
 The sentence was appealed at the Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba.
 On 8 March 2021, he was sentenced to 30 years without deduction of time spent in Venezuelan detention.
+In June 2022 the Supreme Court of the Netherlands refused Jamaloodin's cassation request.
+As of May 2024 Jamaloodin was incarcerated at the Curaçao Centre for Correction and Detention and remained his innocence.

+Personal life

+As of 2011 Jamaloodin had three children.